dumparkltd/state-of-the-world-content/_posts/v3-temp/0100-01-01-methodology.md

 ## Measuring civil and political rights

-For civil and political rights, where violations often take place in secret and reporting is inconsistent across different countries, we use an expert survey approach to get our information directly from the human rights experts who are monitoring events in each country.
+For civil and political rights, where violations often take place in secret and reporting is inconsistent across different countries, we use a multilingual expert survey approach to get our information directly from the human rights experts who are monitoring events in each country.

 Learn more: